RSol/yii2-multilingual-demo/README.md

 phantomjs --webdriver=4445
 ```

-be sure that you run 'sypex-geo-daemon' or configure it
+Be sure that 'supex-geo-daemon' is running and configured.

 ### Run test